 Vagar Cliffs / Mykines, Faroe Islands

-Vágar, together with Mykines, are located in the westernmost part of the Faroe Islands.
-Vágar island has a broad variety of possibilities to explore the nature and its beauty, including the country's two largest lakes – Sørvágsvatn and Fjallavatn.
+Vágar, together with Mykines, is located in the westernmost part of the Faroe Islands.
+Vágar Island has a broad variety of possibilities to explore nature and its beauty, including the country's two largest lakes – Sørvágsvatn and Fjallavatn.

 Kirkwall, Orkney IslandsKirkwall is the capital of the amazing Orkney archipelago, standing at the dividing point between East and West Mainland.
 Founded around 1035 by Earl Rognvald Brusason, Kirkwall quickly became the administrative center of Orkney.
 Kirkwall's best feature is perhaps its sandstone St. Magnus Cathedral, widely considered the finest medieval building in the region.
 The original town is one of the best preserved examples of an ancient Norse town.
 Other sites of historical interest in the town include the Bishop’s Palace and Earl’s Palace, a fine example of French Renaissance architecture.

 North Ronaldsay, Orkney Islands

 Further north than the southern tip of Norway, but with a mild climate, North Ronaldsay is the furthest flung of the Orkney Isles.
 This small, low-lying island has been inhabited for centuries.
 The high number of Neolithic sites on the island - including stone burial cists, standing stones, and the Broch of Burrian - speak to this long history.
 Today the island continues to be heavily farmed from old-style crofts and is famous for its seaweed-eating sheep.
 North Ronaldsay supports an extremely rich and diverse population of wild flowers and mammals.
 The island is also a hotspot for rare birds that stop by in spring and autumn.